 - Co-ordinate the work of regions, divisions or departments

-- Represent the company or delegate representatives to act on behalf of the company in negotiations or other official functions.
+- Represent the organization or institution or delegate representatives to act on behalf of the organization in negotiations or other official functions.

-Senior managers in this unit group may specialize in areas such as finance, marketing or human resources or in a particular product area.
+Senior managers in this unit group may specialize in areas such as finance, marketing, human resources or in a particular service area.

-Jobs for Senior Managers – Goods Production, Utilities, Transportation and Construction in Halifax Region
+Jobs for Senior Managers – Health, Education, Social and Community Services and Membership Organizations in Halifax Region

 Job opportunities from Job Bank and contributing job sites are updated daily.